rickyyuan07/FaceTracker/README.md

 FaceTracker is a tool designed to detect, track, and crop a specific target face from a video.
 The tool extracts exact video clips of the target face, along with metadata, including timestamps and face bounding box coordinates for each frame.

 ## Installation
+This project is tested under WSL2, Ubuntu 22.04, and Python 3.10, NVIDIA RTX 3060 Ti.
+The CUDA vision is 12.6, and the CUDNN version is 9.7.0.
 To set up the project, follow these steps:

 1. Clone the repository: